Liag – Dermot Byrne, Éamonn Coyne, John Doyle

-Dermot, Éamonn and John have recently completed a soon to be released album (provisionally titled Nasc) of lesser known local traditional music and song of South West Donegal, relating how meeting there in the early 80’s at small village festivals has been a cornerstone of their disparate journeys towards their musical careers.
+Dermot, Éamonn and John have recently completed a soon to be released album (28/06/19) of lesser known local traditional music and song from or inspired by South West Donegal, relating how meeting there in the late 80’s at small village festivals has been a cornerstone of their disparate journeys towards their musical careers.

 John Doyle (guitar, bouzouki, vocals) – originally from Dublin but now living in Ashville, North Carolina, USA – because of his late uncle, Donal Ward, a keen music enthusiast from the Carrick area, spent many holidays there.
 This led to a keen interest in the music and song of South West Donegal and on to him playing at the Carrick Fleadh.
 This was where the three musicians first played together: a pub session at this then annual autumn festival organised by the people of the town put the three together with the late great Con Cassidy.

 To say that the music they heard, learnt, played, and subsequently recorded in many different line-ups, came partly from those youthful sessions wouldn’t be a great exaggeration.
 Year-on-year attendance at different festivals in the area cemented their friendship and the music and song of the area is never very far from their minds even though they are now more likely to meet at much ‘bigger’ festivals all over the world.

 Although the local music of South West Donegal is at the heart of this work it is not solely about the music.
 It is also about the artistic and personal development of the musicians involved who haven’t forgotten one of their great past influences.
 It underlies much of the music they have made and continue to make since, be they playing with bluegrass royalty Tim O’Brien and Jerry Douglas in Nashville or the Albert Hall, Scottish International band ‘Salsa Celtica’ in Columbia or ‘Altan’ in the White House or indeed all of the above in various concert halls and venues around Ireland.